raphael-group/superdendrix/README.md

 #### Downloading required data
 CERES datasets of project DepMap from the Broad Institute for example analysis can be downloaded using the following command:

-    ${SUPERDENDRIX_HOME}/data/snakemake all
+    snakemake all
-SUPERDENDRIX_HOME is the home directory for this repository.
+in the data directory.

 ### Commands
 To run SuperDendrix on on the CERES dataset, use the following commands: